Alfredo Martín (footballer)

 Alfredo Ángel Martín (30 April 1894 – 24 October 1955) was an Argentine footballer who played as forward.
-Martín started his career in Hispano Argentino, then playing in River Plate, Tigre, and Boca Juniors. where he finished his career in 1923.
+Martín started his career in Hispano Argentino.
+He then played for River Plate, Tigre and Boca Juniors where he finished his career in 1923.

-Martín won a total of 9 titles in his career, 1 with River Plate and 8 with Boca Juniors, where he played 77 matches scoring 30 goals.
+Martín won a total of 9 titles in his career, 1 with River Plate and 8 with Boca Juniors.
+He played 77 matches for Boca Juniors and scored 30 goals.

 Martín also played in ten matches for the Argentina national football team from 1917 to 1919.
-He was also part of Argentina's squad for the 1917 South American Championship.
+He was part of Argentina's squad for the 1917 South American Championship.